 Indonesians are, generally, witnessing and noticing a rapid rise in living standards.
 200 new shopping malls were erected across the country in 2011 alone, proof that comfortable consumerism is preferable in the collective consciousness over radicalism

 With an Indonesian Caliphate unlikely, the question becomes: what can we learn from the Indonesian example?
 A violent interpretation of Islamic scripture does not come from the fine print of the Qur’an.
 It comes from poverty.
-From a bloody invasion, total destruction of infrastructure, and the enforcement of US political puppets to oversee the extraction of Iraqi resources.
-This has left the Iraqi people completely disenfranchised from an illusionary Democratic process, which was the alleged initial intent for occupation.
-The consequences of the last invasion has left a spiritual and existential crisis within the Middle-East, leaving, in the eyes of ISIS, no other recourse but desperate retaliation.
+From a bloody invasion, total destruction of infrastructure, and the enforcement of US political puppets to oversee the extraction of Middle-Eastern resources.
+This has left the people in the region, particularly Iraq and Afganistan, completely disenfranchised from any Western ideals of Democracy.
+The consequences of the last invasion have left a spiritual and existential crisis within the Middle-East, leaving, in the eyes of ISIS, no other recourse but desperate retaliation.

 If keeping radical Islam on the fringes is the real goal, then repeating the same strategy of the last terror-breading campaign is obviously not the solution.
 Unclenching our fists and reaching out a helping hand is the first fundamental step to alleviating the suffering that fosters such violent attitudes.